 - i.
 The filtering systems used in our school blocks inappropriate content, including extremist content.
 It also blocks social media such as Facebook. - ii.
-Searches and web addresses are monitored and IT technicians alert senior staff to concerns and prevent further access when new unblocked sites are found. - iii.
+Searches and web addresses are monitored and IT technicians alert senior staff to concerns and prevent further access when new unblocked sites are found.
+The DSL meets regularly with the Network Manager to review this and updates the linked governor annually. - iii.
 We are aware that many young people have unfiltered internet access when using their mobile phones.
 Our policy on mobile phone usage means that students are very rarely able to access their mobile phones during the school day.
 Staff are alert to the need for vigilance when students are using their phones - iv.
 The Acceptable Use of ICT Policy (AUP) refers to preventing radicalisation and related extremist content.
 Students and staff sign this to confirm they have understood what is acceptable. - v.
 Students and staff know to report internet content that is inappropriate or of concern.